nodejs/node/benchmark/README.md

 _For the statistically minded, the R script performs an [independent/unpaired 2-group t-test][t-test], with the null hypothesis that the performance is the same for both versions.
-The significant field will show a star if the p-value is less than `0.05`._
+The confidence field will show a star if the p-value is less than `0.05`._

 The `compare.R` tool can also produce a box plot by using the `--plot filename`